CAC 40 Stock Market Index

 To be listed with the CAC, a company’s stocks must meet certain criteria and trading volumes that are based on the rules of the Euronext Paris Exchange (Parise Bourse).
 In addition, the company must have their main headquarters in France.

 Market capitalisation is based on issuer shares and a minimum requirement for the free float of 15%.
-The CAC 40 differs in this respect from other global indices, as it seeks market-capitalisation, whereas others such as the Nikkei 225 are price-weighted indices.
+The CAC 40 differs in this respect from other global indices, as it seeks market-capitalisation like DAX30, whereas others such as the Nikkei 225 and Dow Jones Index are price-weighted indices.
 Market-capitalisation indices are reviewed by the index committee, specifically on the third Friday of September every year.

 Top 5 companies represented by CAC 40 and their market capital percentage